Admissions

 Waitlist

-The University of Arizona College of Medicine -Tucson does not accept letters of intent or updates.
+UA COM-Tucson does not accept letters of intent or updates.

 The number of students on the waitlist varies year to year.